DanielFreeman068/TicTacToe/README.md

 ## 📃 License

-This project is open source and free to use.
+This project is licensed under the MIT License - see the LICENSE file for details.